OpenJobDescription/openjd-specifications/wiki/2026-02-Expression-Language.md

 must produce a value of type `T` or a type that can be implicitly coerced to `T`.
 When the target type is `T?`, the expression may also produce `None`/`null`.

+The target type is a statement about the expression's *result*: it guides which coercions are applied to values, but it never changes what the expression computes.
+Operands of operators, subscript receivers and indices, and function arguments are evaluated without inheriting the caller's target (see RFC 0005 §"Target Type Propagation Rules" for the per-node rules), and function overloads are selected by the argument types alone — a function's return type and the caller's target play no part in selecting the implementation.
+For example, `sorted([10, 2])` sorts numerically regardless of the target type; a `list[string]` target coerces the sorted result to `["2", "10"]` rather than coercing the input and sorting lexicographically.

 The expression language does not define how target types are determined — that is the responsibility of the embedding context.
 [Section 1.3.2](#132-evaluation-within-template-schemas) defines the target type rules for the [Template Schemas](2023-09-Template-Schemas).